About Andrea Wojcik

-Having grown up on the outskirts of Sydney, Australia, I received a Bachelor of International and Global Studies (Anthropology) from The University of Sydney.
-Following this, I relocated to Copenhagen, Denmark where I obtained my Master of Science in Anthropology from the University of Copenhagen.
-Here, my MSc. thesis (completed under the supervision of Professor Dr Susan Reynolds Whyte) explored the contemporary temporal and experiential configurations of impaired fecundity in the United States, in light of the development, uptake, and proliferation of assisted reproductive technologies.
+Having grown up on the outskirts of Sydney, Australia, I received a Bachelor of International and Global Studies (anthropology) from The University of Sydney.
+Following this, I relocated to Copenhagen, Denmark where I obtained my Master of Science (research) in Anthropology from the University of Copenhagen.
+Here, my MSc. fieldwork and thesis (completed under the supervision of Professor Dr Susan Reynolds Whyte) explored the contemporary temporal and experiential configurations of impaired fecundity in the United States, in light of the development, uptake, and proliferation of assisted reproductive technologies.

 Beyond the scope of this project, my wider research interests include reproduction and reproductive technology, temporality, chronicity and acuteness, medicalisation, human-animal studies, gender studies, and feminist theory.

 Outside of this work, I currently enjoy weekly trips to the cinema, tending to my array of houseplants, and experimenting with my own anatomical drawings and lino prints, both of which I hope to integrate into my dissertation in some way.